fullstackedorg/docs/README.md

 # FullStacked Editor

-Build and run JavaScript apps on any platform.
+Build and run JavaScript and TypeScript apps on any platform.

 ![FullStacked Editor Mockup](images/fullstacked-editor-mockup.jpeg)